gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 3. Never alter state from a function that returns a concrete type (i.e. functions that don't return `-> void`).

-Again, refering to the code above, we can see that `prepare_path` and `get_party_destination` each return a concrete type: `-> Array`, respectively`-> Vector2`.
-They have no other purpose than to calculate the promissed return type and nothing more.
+Again, referring to the code above, we can see that `prepare_path` and `get_party_destination` each return a concrete type: `-> Array`, respectively`-> Vector2`.
+They have no other purpose than to calculate the promised return type and nothing more.
 They don't have any hidden agenda, don't alter anything, don't give commands to other functions that change state.
 They have a very precise "pure" job to do.

 We could have for example called `party_walk` from within `get_party_destination` and rewrite the code a bit to make that work, but we would essentially hide a behavior that doesn't have anything to do with returning or calculating a `Vector2`.
-This means that if we wouldn't follow along the implementation we woulnd't know what's happening.
-This entanglement of conerns is a potential error generator.
+This means that if we wouldn't follow along the implementation we wouldn't know what's happening.
+This entanglement of concerns is a potential error generator.

 Now, like before, this isn't a hard rule even though we say _never_.
 For example, there's a lot of times when we want to return a check, a `bool` value from within a function upon the successful execution of a behavior.
 The above `party_walk` function could be rewritten like this: